RedHatQuickCourses/mcap-deployment/README.md

 This course focus is to provision and configure a MCAP to host modern, cloud-native applications.
 The solution can also host virtual machine (VM) based legacy monolithic applications using OpenShift Virtualization.

+I think we need to add some more content in here.

 # Creating Course Content

 We use a system called Antora (https://antora.org) to publish courses.
 Antora expects the files and folders in a source repository to be arranged in a certain opinionated way to simplify the process of writing course content using asciidoc, and then converting the asciidoc source to HTML.